What to see in Luoping: Ocean of flowers of Yunnan

 5. Hundreds Thousands Hills

-Other must-see places to see in Luoping is the landscape called: Hundreds Thousands Hills.
+Other must-see places in Luoping is the landscape called: Hundreds Thousands Hills.
 On the way to the Duoyi River the road is surrounded by fields.
 But, there is a stretch, that if you look east suddenly you can see hundreds and hundreds of mountains that are lost in the horizon.

 The name is not entirely exaggerated.
 Our driver stopped for a minute and we were able to take a couple of pictures, but if I know we stayed there.
 Maybe next time.